 T20 cricket could crush everything: Jones

-Melbourne: Twenty20 cricket is like a runaway train, which would crush Tests and One-dayers if it is not handled properly, warned former Australian cricketer Dean Jones.
+Melbourne: Twenty20 cricket is like a runaway train, which would crush everything including Test and One-day cricket, if not controlled properly, warned former Australian cricketer Dean Jones.

-Jones said the kind of money which private T20 leagues are offering is too good to resist and the ICC must pay the players well for representing their country in Test and ODI format.
+Jones said the kind of money which private T20 leagues are offering are too good to resist and the ICC must pay well players, who represent country in Test and ODI format.

-He cited the example of Australia`s domestic tournament Sheffield Shield, where players` income has decreased due to the Big Bash league.
+He cited example of Australia`s domestic tournament Sheffield Shield, where players` income has decreased after Big Bash league.

 Jones argued that if representing the nation was not rewarding enough financially, the players would automatically be more drawn towards lucrative private leagues.

 "T20 cricket cannot be stopped.
 It is a runaway train prepared to kill everything in its way.
 I am not joking when I say this.
-If we don`t handle T20 cricket properly, it will crush everything in its way, including the Test and one-day formats," Jones wrote in his column for `Sydney Morning Herald.`
+If we don`t handle T20 cricket properly, it will crush everything in its way, including the Test and one-day formats," Jones wrote in his column for a daily.

 "They dropped the squad from 20 paid players to 18 and payments were also dropped by up to 40 per cent.
 Let`s look at a quality player such as Chris Rogers from the Bushrangers.”